deniz-oezdemir/Transcendence/matchmaking/README.md

 2. As Frontend I want to get the waiting room info with all matches and tournaments. - done
 - implement sending waiting room info every time it changes to all websocket connections - done

-3. As Frontend I want to join a match.
+3. As Frontend I want to join a match. - done
 - create functionality to join an existing match via websocket - done
 - implement logic that a user can only join a match if he is not already in a match - done

-4. Switch from Sqllite to postgress
+4. Switch from Sqllite to postgres - done

+5. tbd

 ## Testing